Antimicrobial Stewardship

 Metrics

-Elanco has intentionally shifted our business away from medically important (shared-class) antibiotics and are focusing on non-medically important (animal-only) antibiotics, which do not pose a resistance risk to human health, as well as antibiotic-free solutions.
+Elanco has intentionally shifted our business away from medically important (shared-class) antibiotics and are focusing on non-medically important (animal-only) antibiotics and other types of medicines, which do not pose a risk to human antibiotic resistance, as well as antibiotic-free solutions.
 When Elanco began this journey in 2015, shared class antibiotics were 16% of revenue.

 * In August 2020, Elanco completed the acquisition of the animal health business of Bayer, increasing the total revenue of the company.
 The additional revenue was primarily in pet health but included shared-class antibiotics as well.
 These dynamics are important to consider when comparing the metric annually over the five-year window.

-The content of this brief is informed by the following ESG disclosure standards:
+The content of this brief is informed by global ESG disclosure standards and frameworks.

 Definitions